Comedalte/terminal-layout/Readme.md

 - Grid with optional border where menus and text can fit
 - Multiple menus changing focus on tab
-- Text views
+- Colored text views, center text

-Menu and text can easaly be colored (text and background).
+Menu and text can easily be colored (text and background).

 ### Docs